Archi0612/Online-Courier-Service-Swiftsend/README.md

-## Online-Courier-Service
+## Online-Courier-Service (Swiftsend)
-Online Courier Service (Name: Swiftsend) is WebApp.
+Online Courier Service is WebApp.
 It is user friendly platform.

-First you have to download and extract the zip file.
-Run the Xampp server.

 ## Use Following Credentials for login into SwiftSend